jkru/cook_roulette/readme.md

 Markov chains
 ----

 Markov chains are constructed by the probability of an event occurring at a given state.
 Given a particular state, when event a occurs, what are the probabilities associated with that event of what might happen next?
-In the case of the scraped recipe, I created a database with
+For Cook Roulette, I created a dictionary that associates each ingredient of every scraped recipe with every other ingredient that it shares a recipe with.

+The meal skeleton is then populated by randomly selecting an ingredient and then selecting the next ingredient from the associated ingredients.
+This continues until the meal skeleton is populated with an ingredient of every type.
+These meals are more random than the k-means meals.

 Randomness
 ----